larryzodiac/mern/report/README.md

 # User Stories

 There are two types of users who use Medium.
-The first is a casual reader who browses and reads articles they enjoy; The second is a writer player who uses Medium as a platform for publishing their material.
+The first is a casual reader who browses and reads articles they enjoy; The second is a writer who uses Medium as a platform for publishing their material.

 Casual reader - conditions/satisfactions :